pedrojmendoza/geofencing-workshop/simulating_device.md

 Now we are ready to simulate a real device.
 We will use the same [Cloud9](https://aws.amazon.com/cloud9/) environment as we used for deploying the geofences web app.

-On your Cloud9 env, open a Terminal window and follow the steps below:
+On your Cloud9 env, open a new Terminal window and follow the steps below:

 1. Install AWS IoT SDK for Python by running `sudo pip install AWSIoTPythonSDK`